 A key challenge of LTK research and community-based monitoring to date is having an effective and appropriate means of recording, storing, and managing data and information.
 Another challenge is to find an effective means of making such data available to Arctic residents and researchers, as well as other interested groups such as teachers, students, and decision makers.
 Without a network and data management system to support LTK and community-based research, a number of problems have arisen, such as misplacement or loss of extremely precious data from Elders who have passed away, lack of awareness of previous studies causing repetition of research and wasted resources occurring in the same communities, and a reluctance or inability to initiate or maintain community-based research without an available data management system.
 Thus, there is an urgent need for effective and appropriate means of recording, preserving, and sharing the information collected in Arctic communities.
 ELOKA aims to fill this gap.

 ELOKA's overarching philosophy is that LTK and scientific expertise are complementary and reinforcing ways of understanding the Arctic system.
-Collecting, documenting, preserving, and sharing knowledge is a cooperative endeavor, and ELOKA is dedicated to fostering understanding and shared knowledge between Arctic residents, scientists, educators, policy makers, and the general public.
+Collecting, documenting, preserving, and sharing knowledge is a cooperative endeavor, and ELOKA is dedicated to fostering that shared knowledge between Arctic residents, scientists, educators, policy makers, and the general public.
 ELOKA operates on the principle that all knowledge should be treated ethically, and intellectual property rights should be respected.

 ELOKA is a service available for research projects, communities, organizations, schools, and individuals who need help storing, protecting, and sharing local and traditional knowledge.
 ELOKA works with many different types of data:

 - Photographs, artwork, illustrations, and maps

 - Digital geographic information such as GPS tracks, and data created using Geographic Information Systems